-&lt;sup>14 Satisfactory evidence and assurance could include the following: A host country has prepared and submitted their Biennial Transparency Report following the retirement of relevant GSVERs but before they had received evidence to trigger application of a corresponding adjustment (or if extenuating circumstances meant this evidence was not seen in time).
-The host country commits in writing to apply a corresponding adjustment in their next Biennial Transparency Report and to reflect the status of the relevant ITMOs in their Registry and Annual Information.
-In such cases, the provisions to reconcile non-adjusted GSVERs could be deferred, if there is evidence that the host country is tracking ITMOs appropriately
+&lt;sup>13 Satisfactory evidence and assurance could include the following: A host country has prepared and submitted their Biennial Transparency Report following the retirement of relevant GSVERs but before they had received evidence to trigger application of a corresponding adjustment (or if extenuating circumstances meant this evidence was not seen in time).
+The host country commits in writing to apply a corresponding adjustment and to reflect the status of the relevant ITMOs in their Registry and Annual Information.
+In such cases, the provisions to reconcile non-adjusted GSVERs could be deferred, if there is evidence that the host country is tracking ITMOs appropriately.